 I find it amazing how Allah has created us, and the things within our lives and around us.
 Our stories.
-Like how the younger, perhaps purer, versions of us — children — know, and show us what they love, and are perhaps likely going to love, and be like. د loves cars. س and ع were interested in dinosaurs and animals.
+Like how the younger, perhaps purer, versions of us — children — know, and show us what they love, and are perhaps likely going to love, and be like. د loves cars. س and ع were interested in animals.

 “Robot transformation VW [Volkswagen]” is what د wants to see on YouTube.
 And then his eyes are quite transfixed on a video about super-cars.
 I have a little theory, here.
 I don’t subscribe to notions of ‘Arab supremacy’ or anything, but an early part of our family’s ancestry is said to be Yemeni, and Arabs are known to love their horses.
 And cars are practically mechanised horses.
 Personally, I love both horses and [super-]cars.
 What gorgeous creatures; what gorgeous machines (always, Masha Allah*).